cadubentzen/reaction-time-meter/README.md

 ## Getting Started

-TODO
+To compile, simply run `make`.
+Currently, this need to be compiled on board.
+But it could be cross-compiled easily.

+To run: `./reaction`.

 ## Third-party code

 The access to GPIO in user space is based on the Sysfs interface (<https://www.kernel.org/doc/Documentation/gpio/sysfs.txt>) and the C code to access the files via system call is reused from <https://developer.ridgerun.com/wiki/index.php/Gpio-int-test.c>.

 In addition, a LCD 20x4 display will be used.
-For this purpose, this device driver is going to be used: <https://github.com/lucidm/lcdi2c>.
+For this purpose, one of these device drivers is going to be used: <https://github.com/lucidm/lcdi2c> or <https://github.com/gorskima/hd44780-i2c>.

 ## Authors
 - Cadu Bentzen - **cadubentzen at gmail.com**